EMH333/EMH_Green_Theme/README.md

 ## Contributing

 Please submit issues and pull requests!
-Anything improving design, automation or other beneifits is welcome!
+Anything improving design, automation or other benefits is welcome!

 ## Versioning